 You can’t expect real estate clients to come to you.
-Rather, you have to search for clients—and you have to make it a priority—especially early on in your real estate career.
-As a new agent, you can’t just count on referrals, word-of-mouth, and marketing and promotional efforts such as mailers, billboards, bench signs, and social media ads.
-While all those activities are good ways to get your name out there, they are not the same as proactively seeking out new business.
-To start your career off on the right foot, you’re going to need strong real estate prospecting ideas, as well as a solid prospecting plan.
+To get new clients as a real estate agent you’ll have to do some real estate prospecting.
+As a new agent, you can’t just count on referrals, word-of-mouth, and marketing and promotional efforts.
+In order to get your real estate business rolling you’ll need fresh real estate prospecting ideas, as well as a solid prospecting plan.
 Use the following steps to build and maintain a list of good real estate leads.

 Remember that you’re new at this.
 Like most people, you will need a warm-up period to gain confidence and ramp up your prospecting skills.
 So it is better to set more manageable goals initially.

-Develop several real estate prospecting ideas, and commit to them
+Here are several real estate prospecting ideas and activities to try:

 - Call or visit people you know.